 Hugh O Flynn knew they would

-have to do something drastic if they were gong to survive this onslaught, and
+have to do something drastic if they were gong to survive this particular onslaught, and

-they went after the leaders of the English forces
+they decided to go after the leaders of the English

-and were able to kill the main man,
+and were able to kill their main man,

 100 of their